morganism/nix-kit/README.md

 # nix-kit
-Portable Unix/Linux config &amp; tools I use everywhere
+Portable Unix/Linux config &amp; tools I use everywhere that I don't want to lose, copy between system Basically, I want my same setup every time I have a login on a unix like box.

+## DOES include :
+* home dir config: .bashrc, .profile, .ssh/config, .vimrc, etc
+* system config (if I have root)
+* helper scripts
+* templates

+## Does NOT include*:
+* keys: ssh, gpg, etc
+* passwords
+* account numbers

+ * Encrypted in the **secrets** repo